-So, how long does it take for a tomato plant to bear fruit?
-A tomato plant can take 113 to 156 days to grow from seed to ripe fruit.
-Germination takes 7 to 10 days under ideal conditions.
-Seedling growth takes 57 to 60 days until transplant.
-Flowers usually form within 21 days after transplant.
-Mature fruit will be ready for harvest 49 to 64 days after the flowers appear.
+Generally speaking, a tomato plant can take 113 to 156 days to grow from seed to ripe fruit.
+Germination takes 7 to 10 days under ideal conditions, and seedling growth generally takes 57 to 60 days until transplant.
+On average, flowers usually form within 21 days after transplant, and mature fruit will be ready for harvest 49 to 64 days after the flowers appear.

 How Long Does It Take For A Tomato Plant To Bear Fruit?